Share

 Refugee and asylees

-Refugees and asylees can apply for a green card after one year of receiving their status.
+Refugees and asylees can apply for a Green Card after one year of receiving their status.

 Victim of abuse, crime, and human trafficking